-The annual report provides information on Portfolio Manager's investment performance, portfolio risk and operational and compliance issues.
+The Annual Report provides information on Portfolio Manager's investment performance, portfolio risk and operational and compliance issues.
 Further details on the risk/reward balance are set out in note 13 to the Financial Statements.

-The Investment Portfolio is listed on page 6 of this annual report.
+The Investment Portfolio is listed on page 6.